Bagged Products

 How Long do Bagged Products Last Once Opened?

 Once opened, the shelf life of bagged products can vary.
 It’s important to reseal the bag tightly to prevent moisture from affecting the material.
-Generally, products like plaster and render have a shelf life of several months to a year, depending on storage conditions.
+Generally, products like plaster have a shelf life of several months to a year, depending on storage conditions.
 Always check the manufacturer's recommendations for specific guidance.

 Related Articles